seascape-models/seascape_collaboration/README.md

 Often, we think of recording metadata (project information) as being a painful exercise and we often tend not to do enough of it.
 So, my tip would be UPDATE THE TODO SECTION OF THE README EVERY TIME before leaving the project for any reasonable period of time, this will take a short period of time and save you and your colleagues many hours of confusion in the long run.
 And additionally, update the rest of the README every now and again, when you are feeling motivated (this will pay off when it comes to writing the paper).

-You can edit the README.md in any text editor, though I like R studio.
+You can edit the README.md in any text editor, though I like R studio or VSCode.

 ## Using issues